 What is a headache?

-Headaches vary greatly in regard to the severity and location of the pain and the duration.
-Because of the range of possible causes of headaches, a correct diagnosis is important.
+Headaches vary greatly regarding the severity and location of the pain and the duration.
+Because of the range of possible causes of headaches, a correct diagnosis is important for treatment and relief.

 Certain types of headache and headaches associated with specific symptoms, such as a severe or sudden headache associated with a stiff neck, fever, convulsions, confusion, or pain in the eye or ear, may warrant urgent medical attention.
 A persistent headache in a person with no previous history of headaches and recurring headaches in children are also cause for concern.